AppHouseKitchen/AlDente-Charge-Limiter/README.md

 ## How does it work?
 The tool writes the desired value to your MacBooks SMC (System Management Controller), which handles the rest.

-## AlDente is tested and working on pretty much every MacBook from 2010-2020, including:
+## AlDente is tested and working with full functionality on the following MacBooks:
 * 2020 MacBook Air 13" M1 Apple Silicon
 * 2020 MacBook Pro 13" M1 Apple Silicon
 * 2020 MacBook Pro 13" with 4 TB3 ports